 - Mini prints

 Looking to boost your exposure and your sales?
 Check out Art As A Side Gig: 7 Best Sites To Sell Your Art Online!

 If you’re looking for an easy way to a passive income with full printing, framing, and dropshipping support, our Shopify app offers artists the ability to sell fully framed and ready-to-hang art from the comfort of their own homes with no upfront inventory costs and no minimums!
 It’s designed to save you time and money so you can focus on what’s most important – your art, while we take care of everything else!
 Plus, with our responsive customer service team and eco-friendly materials, your customers are guaranteed to be impressed with the quality of our USA-made frames and the vibrancy of our printed art and photos!

 As a creative, your time is valuable!
 What can be a challenge, though, is determining what your hourly rate is and how you can raise your freelance rates without offending your customers.
 Your relationship with your clients can be a delicate balancing act, which is why it’s incredibly important to strategize before raising your rates.
 Whether you communicate that to them through emails and invoices, show the value your service provides, or offer extra incentives like coupons, raising your rates doesn’t have to end client relationships or disrupt your income!

-Get art and decor tips, plus can’t-miss advice for creative professionals, delivered right to your inbox!
+Get instant access to our Artist Onboarding Guide, plus can’t-miss advice for creative professionals, delivered right to your inbox!